 Things to look out for in toddlers and young children include:

 Some schools carry out vision screening on children aged between four and five.
+This is not the same as a sight test with your optometrist.
 If this does not happen in your area you should take your child to an optometrist for a sight test, paid for by the NHS.
 Even if your child has had vision screening done at school, you should take them to an optometrist if:

 Your optometrist can advise on the glasses for your child’s eye condition.
 They can also advise on glasses and goggles for sports, and whether they might be suited to wearing contact lenses.